microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 ## Set up a binary cache and asset cache for your GitHub Actions workflows

-Building a large collection of ports is an expensive task both in terms of computing power and time.
-We strongly recommend that before engagin in CI for your ports, you invest in setting up a binary cache and an asset cache for your GitHub Action workflows.
+Building a large collection of ports is an expensive task both in terms of time and computing power.
+We strongly recommend that before engaging CI for your ports, you invest in setting up a binary cache and an asset cache for your GitHub Action workflows.

 A binary cache provides the most benefit for CI scenarios by ensuring that unmodified packages aren't rebuilt on every CI run.
-An asset cache mirrors artifacts downloaded for your packages during a run and uses the cached artifact in subsequent runs; an asset cache can help mitigate issues where upstream is unreliable for example a broken download URL.
+An asset cache mirrors artifacts downloaded for your packages during a run and uses the cached artifacts in subsequent runs; an asset cache can help mitigate issues where upstream is unreliable, for example, a broken download URL.

 For detailed instructions on how to set up these caches read our [binary caching](../consume/binary-caching-github-actions-cache.md) and [asset